Ryan-Millard/Pastimes-WEDE6021-POE/README.md

 - Replace `/path/to/your/pastimes/public` with the actual path to the `public` directory of your Pastimes application, which is the directory in this application that contains the [index.php file](https://github.com/Ryan-Millard/Pastimes-WEDE6021-POE/blob/main/public/index.php).

 ### Example for Windows
+Run the command below, then paste the code into the file.

+    notepad C:\xampp\apache\conf\httpd.conf

 If your application is located at `C:\xampp\htdocs\pastimes`, the configuration will look like this:

 ```apache